xwipeoutx/hololens-workshop/hello-world/4-create-the-scene.md

 4. Scale it to `(0.5, 0.5, 0.5)`
 5. Under `Mesh Renderer` set the Material to `HoloToolkit-Default`, and change the colour to a vibrant blue.
 This is a nice base material, as it is pretty configurable and is fast for HoloLens rendering.

-**Note:** If you're feeling brave, bring in the car prefab from [Section 2](2-unity-overview.md).
+**Extra Credit:** If you're feeling brave, bring in the car prefab from [Section 2](2-unity-overview.md).
 You may need to turn off gravity and/or remove the rigid from it for now.

+### About transparency

+The HoloLens display is a reflection of a projection, so it behaves like a project - which means that "black" is simply the absence of any light.
+Since this is projected onto a transparent surface, the effect is that anything _black_ is completely transparent.

+Looking at it another way, the _lightness_ of a material defines its _opacity_ - which is why Holograms tend to be bright, vibrant colours.
+Anything less would make it look ghostly and transparent.

+You can see this in action by setting the material to completely black, and running it on the HoloLens - it will be invisible.

 ## 7. Have a look around